SkyLandTW/JXTN/jxtn.jfx.axi/README.md

 ##### Functionality
  - ObservableValue methods: asObject(mapper)/asBoolean(mapper)/...
- - ObservableList/Map/Set helper methods to listen and propergate changes into another List/Map etc.

 ##### Dependencies
  - OpenJDK (as source) for Java version updating: To update the project for